anampc/anampc_0.github.io/index.markdown

 I am currently a guest post-doctoral researcher at [NOAA-AOML](https://www.aoml.noaa.gov) and an [NRC](https://sites.nationalacademies.org/PGA/RAP/index.htm) research fellow.
  I got a Ph.D. from the University of Miami with the [Coral Futures Lab](https://coralreeffutures.rsmas.miami.edu/people/ana-palacio/index.html), and a BS degree from Universidad de Antioquia (Colombia).
-I am also a member of the Coral Reefs Ecology research group at Universidad del Valle.
+I am also a member of the [Coral Reefs Ecology research group](https://arrecifes.correounivalle.edu.co/integrantes-del-grupo) at Universidad del Valle.

-You can find the code and data analysis for my papers are in <a href="/projects"> projects</a> and cool pictures from the field in <a href="/expeditions"> expeditions</a>.
+You can find the code and data analysis for my papers in <a href="/projects"> projects</a> and cool pictures from the field in <a href="/expeditions"> expeditions</a>.